 The challenges of Pikewood faded as rapidly as a falling star flaming out in the dark night’s sky, replaced by a delightful evening reuniting with a special friend.
 During my college years, I worked as a field associate for the Fellowship of Christian Athletes (FCA) while I was on an engineering internship in Gaithersburg, Maryland at what was then the National Bureau of Standards and is now the National Institute of Standards and Technology.
 It was during that time that I met Joe and Carole Dobrick, financial supports of FCA who became moral and spiritual supporters for me.
 Carole lost Joe in 2015.
 She and I reminisced over dinner about Joe and our times together.

 Carol and Joe were educators, those pillars of America society who influence young minds.
-When I met them back in the early eighties, Carol was teaching, and Joe was teaching and coaching at a high school in Rockville, Maryland.
-Joe was a World War II veteran who was in the first wave to hit the beach on Okinawa.
-He was also an accomplished high school football coach.
-He coached a team in Pennsylvania to an undefeated season.
-Carol shared with me that one of Joe’s proudest moments was when several of the players from that team attended and spoke at his induction into the Quaker Valley High School Football Hall of Fame.
+When I met them in the early eighties, they were both teaching High School in Rockville, Maryland.
+Joe, a World War II veteran who was in the first wave of soldiers that stormed the beach in Okinawa was an accomplished high school football coach.
+He had coached a team in Pennsylvania to an undefeated season.
+Carol shared with me that one of Joe’s proudest moments was when several of the players from that team attended and spoke at his induction into the Quaker Valley High School Hall of Fame.

-Their support and friendship during my teenage and early adult years has had an enduring impact on who and I and how I live my life.
+Joe and Carole’s support and friendship during my teenage and early adult years had an enduring impact on who I am and how I live my life.
 I last saw Carole in 2006 when I bought my wife, kids, and mother-in-law to visit her and Joe in 2006.
 It was great to break bread and fellowship with her again.
 These are the moments in life that really matter.
 Years from now, I will long forget that I shot a 105 at Pikewood, but memories of my evening with Carole will live forever.